What penalties might he face for drink driving?

 Yes, it can.
 Drink drive cases are often linked to accidents or other factors which aggravate the offence still further.
-In the case of Mr McPartlin other vehicles and their passengers are said to have been involved.
+In the case of Mr McPartlin, other vehicles and their passengers are said to have been involved.
 The police have the power to prosecute for multiple offences arising out of the same incident.
 Even if the police only prosecute for drink driving the fact that there was, for example, a collision can act as an aggravating factor for sentencing purposes.
 In other words, the sentence is likely to be even more severe.

 Can anything be done to mitigate the penalties?

-You can read more about drink driving here
+You can read more about drink driving here.

-If you need advice as how best to present your mitigation don’t hesitate to get in touch.
+If you need advice as to how best to present your mitigation don’t hesitate to get in touch.